DevFactoryCH/taxonomy/README.md

     composer update

-Then register the  service provider by opening `app/config/app.php`
+Then register the service provider and Facade by opening `app/config/app.php`

     'Devfactory\Taxonomy\TaxonomyServiceProvider'

+    'Taxonomy'        => 'Devfactory\Taxonomy\Facades\TaxonomyFacade',

 If you want you can publish the config files if you want to change them